 - Letters 2 Numbers: "Nothing Compares 2 U", "I Would Die 4 U", "Money Don't Matter 2 Night" and many more only known to the most diehard fans of The Purple One.

-- Later Installment Weirdness: Woe to the poor fan with sensitive tastes who is introduced to Prince's decidedly less-sexual later material and works their way backwards to "Darling Nikki."
+- Later Installment Weirdness: Woe to the poor fan with sensitive tastes who is introduced to Prince's decidedly less-sexual later material and works their way back to "Darling Nikki."

-- In an intentional case of this trope, every aspect of "Lovesexy" was bubblegum and sunshine.
+- Lighter and Softer: In an intentional case of this trope, every aspect of "Lovesexy" was bubblegum and sunshine.
 And Jesus.
-He saw the untitled black album as something inherently and sought to distance himself from it with Lovesexy.
+He saw the untitled black album as something inherently evil and sought to distance himself from it with Lovesexy.

-- Lucky Charms Title: Sign "☮" the Times and "♥ or $" are good examples.
-Prince also started using an eye symbol in 1988 to replace the word "I"; since it appeared beside another song called "I Wish U Heaven", some fans romanize the symbol as "Eye" (as in "Eye Love U, but Eye Don't Trust U Anymore".)
+- Lucky Charms Title: Sign '☮' the Times and "❤ or $" are good examples.
+Prince also started using "👁" in 1988 to replace the word "I"; since it appeared beside another song called "I Wish U Heaven", some fans romanize the symbol as "Eye" (as in "Eye Love U, but Eye Don't Trust U Anymore".)
 Prince took this even further with the symbol later used for his name, which was first used as the title for his fourteenth album.